everit-org/atlassian-dev-resource-provider/README.md

 Your server that serves the resources is not running or cannot be access by your Jira.
 Or it can be a misconfigured URL.

+ * My borwser shows me the original content of the resource.

+Select the "Disable cache" checkbox on the "Network" tab of the browser debugger.